IELTS Academic Writing Task 1 (Report Writing) : 2025 Tips and Tricks

 • To score high the candidate must write up to 190-200 words.

-IELTS Writing Preparation Tips - Report Writing
+IELTS Writing Preparation Tips: Report Writing

 Report writing is the first task of academic IELTS writing and carries one-third of the total writing bands.
 In this section, the candidate is expected to write a report on the given data, explain the given diagram in detail (highlighting the sequence), or compare the maps of two different sites or similar ones with a time gap highlighting the changes that have occurred over a while.
-The list below highlights the different kinds of Writing Task 1 questions that you may get along with their strategies to gain a high band score.
+The list below highlights the different kinds of IELTS Writing Task 1 questions that you may get along with their strategies to gain a high band score.
 Remember that there is going to be just one question out of the different categories listed below and you get a total of 20 minutes to write and complete the task.

-Writing Task-1 - Report Writing - Academic IELTS Writing preparation online
+Writing Task 1 Report Writing: Academic IELTS Writing preparation online

 IELTS writing preparation online may be challenging for the candidates because they are not physically present in a classroom to have a deeper understanding.
 But with constant practice and dedicated IELTS preparation, the candidates can always achieve their dream band scores.
 Now let us discuss a few IELTS Writing questions.

-• Academic IELTS Writing Task 1- Bar graph
+• Academic IELTS Writing Task 1: Bar graph

 Pearson | PTE

 Register now for PTE & Unlock 20% OFF : Use promo code: 'C360SPL20'.
-Valid till 30th NOV'24!
+Valid till 31st DEC'24!
 Trusted by 3,500+ universities globally

 TOEFL ® Registrations 2024